ysono/CarND-T1P4-Advanced-Lane-Lines/writeup.md

 Because of the final union, an attempt was made to err on the side of keeping each of the three intersection results sparse (low recall) rather than dense (potentially low precision, i.e. many false positives).
 Therefore, it is not an issue that one method of thresholding yields near-blank results for some images.

-Initially I attempted to use analysis of precision and recall to determine optimal thresholding.
+Initially I attempted to use precision and recall to determine optimal thresholding.
 This required first capturing frames from the three provided videos and then manually defining desired solutions for left and right lines.
 In an iterative process, these frames were chosen where the most recent algorithm performed least well -- see examples in [output_images/badly_annotated/*](output_images/badly_annotated/).
-Precision and recall were helpful in eliminating obviously underperforming color spaces, but it did not tell the whole picture: even if two configurations yielded the same precision and recall, they could cover different pixels and thus be complementary.
+It would be desirable to evaluate precision and recall of combinations of color channels; however this proved computationally too expensive.
+As a compromise, I evaluated precision and recall for one color channel at a time; however this is much less useful because it cannot identify the complementary nature of any pair of color channels: a channel that has low recall could still fill in false negatives of another channel.
 In the scheme of 20/80 rule of things, this was more effort spent than worthwhile.

 In the end, the initial thresholds were generally chosen based on values mentioned in the lecture material, they were manually adjusted, their effects were drawn and visually evaluated.
 Adjustments were generally made on one paramter (e.g. reduce lower S-channel threshold, or increase Sobel kernel size) at a time, hence effectively performing a manual stochastic descent using the cost function of my qualitative evaluation.
 It's quite possible I missed the global optimum in each case.